yonatan-cs/Roomies/SDK_MIGRATION.md

 The migration has been tested and verified to:
 - ✅ Eliminate 403 errors on transaction begin
+- ✅ Fix PERMISSION_DENIED errors from Firestore Rules
+- ✅ Use simple approach that avoids complex Rules compliance
 - ✅ Maintain atomicity of operations
 - ✅ Preserve all existing functionality
 - ✅ Improve error handling and logging
+- ✅ Minimal and reliable implementation

 ## Future Considerations